Denver Public Schools

-The Centennial students were very engaged by the events, tasting a variety of raw fruits and vegetables that they chose from the Wellness Stand, in addition to sampling freshly made smoothies.
+The Centennial students were very engaged, tasting a variety of raw fruits and vegetables that they chose from the Wellness Stand, in addition to sampling freshly made smoothies.

 Parent volunteers ran the stand, and encouraged the children to try something new.
 Centennial Third Grade Teacher Kelsie Christian set up a Sign-up Genius site to rally volunteers, which was essential to the process.